Embedding transmission problems for Maxwell's equations into elliptic theory: Reduction of Maxwell's equations to an elliptic problem

-To show the ellipticity of the boundary conditions, one needs to justify the validity of the Shapiro-Lopatinsky condition \cite{Lopatinsky:1953, Shapiro:1953}.
-Hence, one needs to fix an arbitrary point $\x_0$ on the boundary $\de\Om$ or $\Gamma$, introduce local coordinates in which the boundary near $\x_0$ is flat, put $\x=\x_0$ in the equations and boundary conditions, drop the lower-order terms, and reduce the boundary problem to an ODE problem by making a Fourier transform with respect to the tangential variables.
-Let $\bm\sigma=(\sigma_1,\sigma_2)$ be dual tangential variables.
-The ellipticity (the Shapiro-Lopatinsky) condition holds if the obtained problem for the ODE with $|\bm\sigma|\neq0$ has only the trivial solution in the class of functions that decay at infinity.
+To show the ellipticity of the boundary conditions, one needs \cite{Lopatinsky:1953, Shapiro:1953, ADN:59, Lions:1972, Egorov:1992} to fix an arbitrary point $\x_0$ on the boundary $\de\Om$ or $\Gamma$, introduce local coordinates in which the boundary near $\x_0$ is flat, put $\x=\x_0$ in the equations and boundary conditions, and drop the lower-order terms.
+The ellipticity (the Shapiro-Lopatinsky) condition holds if the obtained problem has only the trivial solution in the class of functions of the form $\E^{\I \x' \cdot {\bm\sigma}'} \v$, where the vector $\x' = (x_1',x_2')$ consists of tangential variables, $\bm\sigma'$ is the corresponding dual vector, the vector function $\v$ depends only on the normal variable and decays exponentially at infinity.

+If $\x_0 \in \Gamma$, then one needs to consider the problem in a neighborhood of $\x_0$ as a system of two problems posted on each side of $\Gamma$.
+In the local coordinates, these problems are reduced to the corresponding problems in two half-spaces.
+These two problems in the half-spaces with a common boundary $\Gamma'$ that are related by the boundary conditions must have only the trivial solutions in the class of functions decaying exponentially when the distance from $\Gamma'$ goes to infinity.